This post may contain affiliate links. Please read mydisclosure policy.

 Ummm, at our house, this is never an issue.
 All of them are gone pretty much immediately!
 But I would say these bars should keep for at least a week in an airtight container.
 Good luck keeping them around that long.

 Yes!
 Cheesecake bars freeze incredibly well.
 I would leave off the caramel until after you thaw the frozen cheesecake bars.

 Simply remove from the freezer and thaw in the refrigerator.

 Absolutely!
 Roasted sugar pumpkins are fantastic if you want to take the time to roast a fresh pumpkin.

 I usually roast them completely whole.
 Roasting time will depend on the size of your pumpkin.

 When they are soft, cooled cut them in half.
-The seeds are easy to scrape out, and the flesh can be spooned out and used in all of your pumpkin recipes.
+The seeds are easy to scrape out, and the flesh can be spooned and used in your pumpkin recipes.

 Pumpkin Cheesecake Bars